The Common Fibular Nerve

 In addition to these nerves, the terminal branches of the common fibular nerve also have a cutaneous function:

-Superficial fibular nerve: Innervates the skin of the anterolateral leg, and dorsum of the foot (except the skin between the first and second toes).
+• Superficial fibular nerve – innervates the skin of the anterolateral leg and dorsum of the foot (except the first webbed space).

 The common fibular nerve is most commonly damaged by a fracture of the fibula, or the use of a tight plaster cast.
 The anatomical course of the common fibular nerve causes it to wrap round the neck of the fibular, and so any fractures of the fibular neck can cause nerve palsy.